ESIROBOTICS-Projects/HMI_Python_Monitor/README.md

 Usage:

+- Have NSSM installed and added to your PATH
 - Make sure your python is installed at "C:\" (eg. C:\Python312)
 - Download only the installation.bat to your machine
 - Open cmd on the directory of installation.bat